Lacy Clay: Political positions

 During Clay's 17 years in the Missouri legislature, he authored Missouri's Hate Crimes Law, which included gender, sexual orientation and sexual identity in the criteria for what constitutes a hate crime.

 He was one of the 31 United States Representatives who voted not to count the electoral votes from Ohio in the 2004 presidential election.

 Clay voted against the Emergency Economic Stabilization Act of 2008.

-Clay is a supporter of the Federal Reserve's program of quantitative easing, claiming it has led to economic recovery since the financial crisis of 2007–2008.
+Clay is a supporter of the Federal Reserve's program of quantitative easing, claiming it has led to economic recovery after the 2008 financial crisis.

 On December 18, 2019, Clay voted for both articles in the first impeachment of Donald Trump.

 Electoral history

 Personal life

 Clay married his first wife, Ivie, in 1992, when he was a state senator.
 He filed for divorce in 2009.
 Ivie initially found out about the divorce "only through the media."
 Through her lawyer, she stated: "“I and my children are devastated and embarrassed that my husband let us find out from the children’s friends and the media that he had filed for divorce, and mostly that he still has not contacted our children.
 I would have wanted to prepare the children."
 The divorce was finalized in 2011.

-Clay later remarried and he and his wife, Patricia, reside in University City, in St Louis County, Missouri.
-He is the father of two children, Carol and Will III.
+Clay later married Patricia Beauchemin, a nonprofit executive.
+He is the father of two children, Carol and William III.
+Clay and his wife reside in University City, St. Louis County.